-To ensure a safe environment for all road users, it is necessary to continuely review and modify speed zones.
+To ensure a safe environment for all road users, it is necessary to continuously review and modify speed zones.

 We are responsible for speed zones on all roads across the state.